CarwilB/carwilb.github.io/ultimate-consequences/Codebook-current.md

 If they are an officer within a union and the union is acting in the conflict, this is their title within the union: "Director of Conflicts," "Vice President".
 Otherwise, indicate their title at work: factory foreman.
 If they die as workers not engaged in collective action (e.g., victims of the fire in the El Alto municipal building), do not seek out a movement affiliation, use their job title as best you can describe it, or simply state "municipal employee."

 If they are a civilian or protester, use this field to state their occupation if known.

-## Quasilogical variables

-*Note:* The following descriptions apply to the multiple variables that assess whether a condition is true.
-Currently that includes: `victim_armed`, `weapon`, `denial`, `pol_assassination`, `state_perpetrator`.

-The options are as follows:

--   **Yes** *- sources confirm to be true.*

--   **No** *- sources confirm to be false*

--   **Presumed Yes** / **Presumed No** -- A conclusion that we draw about the variable based on other facts of the case, in a systematic way.
-For example, for victim_armed, presumed yes/no \*indicates that the victim falls into a category which would predispose them to having or not having a weapon even if such was not indicated.

--   **Likely Yes** / **Likely No** -- Indicates that the researcher is making a judgment based on the source information provided. *Explanations of these judgment calls should be written in parentheses (if brief), or into the narrative for the event.*

--   **Disputed** -- Indicates that various sources state or imply opposite conclusions and we as researchers don't have strong enough information to judge.

-If there is simply insufficient information to know the answer, leave the box blank.

--   **Uncertain** has been <mark>deprecated and should be removed from the database.</mark>

 ## How: